Remmeauth/remme-core/docs/remme-framework.rst

 =================

 *************
-Serialisation
+Serialization
 *************

-When it comes to describing business entities and deterministically serialise our models, we use `Protobuf <https://github.com/google/protobuf>`_ - a language-neutral, platform-neutral, extensible mechanism for serializing structured data.
+When it comes to describing business entities and deterministically serialize our models, we use `Protobuf <https://github.com/google/protobuf>`_ - a language-neutral, platform-neutral, extensible mechanism for serializing structured data.

 Transactions supplied to Transaction Processor(TP) have its own **payload** and are universally structured within REMME protocol as follows: